Shiloh (biblical city): Etymology

 The meaning of the word "Shiloh" is unclear.
 The name has been argued to have been derived from and may be translated as Tranquility Town.
 Ran Zadok argued that the toponym derives from שׁ–א–ל.

 Identification

+When American biblical scholar Edward Robinson toured the region in 1838, he proposed that Shiloh corresponded to Seilun.

-Shiloh is situated just east of the Jerusalem–Nablus road, 31 km north of Jerusalem.
-It was identified unambiguously with Khirbet Seilun, based on the much detailed biblical description of the site:
+It was identified unambiguously with Khirbet Seilun, based on the description of the site's location found in :

 So they said, "Look, the yearly festival of Yahweh is taking place at Shiloh, which is north of Bethel, on the east of the highway that goes up from Bethel to Shechem, and south of Lebonah."